sbrisard/LSK/notes_jb/LSK.md

 \end{equation}
 to be compared with Eq.~\eqref{eq:20220524134613}.

-\subsection{Alternative route to the asymptotic expansions}
+## Alternative route to the asymptotic expansions
 \label{sec:20220902092109}

 Following the Appendix A of Ref.~\parencite{chak2018}, we introduce the